hpcleuven/VscDocumentation/source/cloud/pilot/opentofu.md

 }
 ```
 This will provide network connectivity for all the VMs in your project.
-With the router, you can specify the **access VM**, being the VM exposed to the internet through ssh.
+With the router, you can specify the **access VM**, being the VM exposed to the internet through SSH.
 It will also be the default target for [port forwarding rules](https://search.opentofu.org/module/hpcugent/opennebula/vsc/latest/submodule/router/inputs#port_forwards)

 ```{note}
 There can only be **one** regular router per Opennebula group, except an optional VSC router.